Patient Rights and Responsibilities

 file a grievance and/or file a complaint with the State Department of Health and Human Services and/or the hospital

 and be informed of the action taken.
-(See back page)
+Contact information is at the bottom

 To be an

-rights of other patients or upon the rights and responsibilities of the hospital.
+the rights of other patients or upon the rights and responsibilities of

 YOU HAVE THE RESPONSIBILITY TO